Bremen (state): Education

 The University of Bremen is the largest university in Bremen.
 It is one of 11 institutions classed as an "Elite university" in Germany, and teaches approximately 23,500 people from 126 countries.
 Bremen also has a University of the Arts Bremen, a University of Applied Sciences with campuses in both Bremen city and Bremerhaven, and more recently the Jacobs University Bremen, an international research university located in Vegesack.

+Transport

+Bremen Airport is the state's main airport which provides flights to other parts of Germany and other European destinations.